juandefelix/my_notes/my_notes.md

 run Proc.new { |env| ['200', {'Content-Type' => 'text/html'}, ['get rack\'d']] }
 ```
 **Setting RSpec for a small ruby program**
   1. Createa a folder.
 Change directory to that folder
   2.  gem install bundler
   3.  `bundle init`
   4. Modify the Gemfile created, include gem ‘rspec’  Save the file
   5.  `bundle install`
   6. Create a file inside the spec/ folder with the rspec file
   7. Create a folder lib/ and file inside with the ruby program to test

-### Strings

-A different way to represent strings:

-	<<-STR
-	your string here
-	also here
-	STR

-### \_\_FILE__

-`__FILE__` (with two underscores) represent the string with the name of the current file

-`File.expand_path(“../../Gemfile”, __FILE__)` returns a string of a path that starts in the second argument directory, and will have the structure and name of the first argument.